Key details

 Topics in the nexus between Strategy, Marketing and International Business.
 This include but not limited to emerging market firms, entrepreneurship and SMEs, business performance, business relationships, networks, coopetition.

-In addition I have pivoted into Business Pedagogy investigating innovative teaching practices, and the factors that promote student outcomes.
+I am also interested in International Business Pedagogy investigating innovative teaching practices, and the factors that promote student outcomes.

 Key funded projects